Leptogenesis in supersymmetry with one $L$ violating coupling: Low Scale Leptogenesis in MSSM

-We have shown in Minimal supersymmetric Standard Model leptogenesis could be possible at low energy scale ($\mathcal{O}$ TeV).
-There are a few works on low scale ($\mathcal{O}$ TeV) leptogenesis considering supersymmetric models \cite{Masiero:1992bv,Sarkar:1996sn,Hambye:2000zs,Hambye:2001eu} and non-supersymmetric models \cite{nonsusy}.
-In works related to supersymmetric models, the minimal version of the model - the MSSM with explicit $R$ parity violation \cite{suz} seems to be inadequate for the generation of asymmetry and has been modified in the scalar sector introducing new scalar field or in considering the $R$ violating interactions introducing non-holomorphic terms in the superpotential.
-However, here we have shown the possibility of leptogenesis in the minimal version itself generating the required asymmetry.
+We have shown in $R$ parity violating MSSM, leptogenesis could be possible at low energy scale ($\mathcal{O}$ TeV).
+There are some interesting works on low scale leptogenesis \cite{chun} considering non-supersymmetric models \cite{nonsusy,smi,gar} and supersymmetric models \cite{Masiero:1992bv,Sarkar:1996sn,Hambye:2000zs,Hambye:2001eu,gross,sheng1,Cui:2013bta}.
+In non-supersymmetric models, in resonant leptogenesis scenario \cite{nonsusy} the asymmetry is enhanced by resonance through self-energy effects.
+But certain amount of fine tuning is required.
+At least, masses of the two heavy neutrinos are required to be quasi-degenerate with their mass difference of the order of their decay widths.
+In heavy neutrino oscillation scenario \cite{smi} of leptogenesis, the Yukawa couplings of electroweak singlet neutrinos are required to be very small ($\sim 10^{-8}$) and near mass degeneracy of heavy neutrinos are required.
+However, it was shown later \cite{gar} that such mass degeneracy may not be required but then the Yukawa couplings are somewhat higher than what is in general, considered for most of the points in parameter space for see-saw mechanism.
+In works related to supersymmetric models, the minimal version of the model - the MSSM with explicit $R$ parity violation \cite{suz}, seems to be inadequate for the generation of asymmetry.
+Due to that it has been modified in the scalar sector by introducing new scalar field or has been modified by considering the $R$ violating interactions with non-holomorphic terms in the superpotential.
+Even for leptogenesis at high scale ($\sim 10^{6}$ GeV), in interesting soft leptogenesis scenario in non-minimal supersymmetric models, some fine-tuning is required with masses of sneutrinos to avoid the gravitino over-abundance problem \cite{gross}.
+Otherwise, generic trilinear soft supersymmetry breaking couplings are to be assumed \cite{sheng1}.
+However, here we have shown the possibility of successful leptogenesis at low energy scale in the minimal version itself, which is devoid of aforementioned problems.

-In MSSM with explicit $R$-parity violation \cite{suz} $L$ violation could come from the following trilinear R-parity violating terms in the superpotential,
+In MSSM with explicit $R$-parity violation \cite{suz}, $L$ violation could come from the following trilinear R-parity violating terms in the superpotential: